How Long Does Sleep Debt Take to Recover? A 1–2 Week Plan

 • Erase weeks of chronic undersleeping in a single session

-• Fully restore the deeper stages tied to recovery and memory
+• Adequately restore the deeper stages tied to recovery and memory

 • Keep your weekday rhythm intact if you sleep in far too long